brodsa/mgv-vorau/README.md

 There are several slight differences between the original and the actuall design:
 - Generally, there is more text in the actuall than original desing.
 - The hamburger menu was not considered in the original design.
-- Four embeded videos for large devices were not implemented because of the difficulities of changing the video sizes.
+- Four embeded videos for large devices were not implemented because of the difficulities of changing the video sizes, i.e. dificulties with the responsivness of iframes for embedded videos.
 - The layout of the footer was slightly modified by including more information (e.g. additional contact details)
 - The layout of the Gallery Page was slightly modified.
 - The contect of the About Us Page was better structured by including the History Section.